prebid/prebid.github.io/dev-docs/modules/userId.md

 * **ID5 ID** - a neutral identifier for digital advertising that can be used by publishers, brands and ad tech platforms (SSPs, DSPs, DMPs, Data Providers, etc.) to eliminate the need for cookie matching.
 * **Criteo RTUS ID** – fetches a user id by reaching out to Criteo rtus endpoint for each bidder configured.
 The result is stored in the user's browser for 1 hour and is passed to bidder adapters to pass it through to SSPs and DSPs that support the ID scheme.
 * **Identity Link** – provided by LiveRamp, this module calls out to the ATS (Authenticated Traffic Solution) library or a URL to obtain the user’s IdentityLink envelope.
+* **LiveIntent ID** – fetches a user ID based on identifiers that are present on the page.
+It calls the LiveIntent Identity Exchange endpoint which resolves the inbound identifiers to a stable ID.

 ## How It Works